matrix-org/waterfall/README.md

 * **Client Simplicity** - Clients will need to be created on lots of platforms.
   We should aim to use native WebRTC features as much as possible.

-This implements the MSC only roughly - given the current experimental nature of this projects, it deviates in certain areas from the MSC.
+This project is at an early stage and implements the MSC only roughly - given the current experimental nature of this projects, it deviates in certain areas from the MSC.

 ## How